 Since GPT-3 is trained on a lot of the public internet, it will have stored information about raffle.ai in its 175 billion parameters.
 It has also stored a lot of information about AI in general.
 It combines both to give a sensible answer to the question.

 Recently, OpenAI released another spectacular example of how one can scale up models and use data from the internet to make Artificial Intelligence that can generate non-trivial new content.
 DALL-E — a tribute to both Salvador Dali and Pixar’s WALL-E — generates images from text prompts.
-It uses a model very similar to GPT-3 trained on billions of images from the internet that include both the image and a caption.
+It uses a model similar to GPT-3 trained on billions of images from the internet, including both the image and a caption.

 The truth is out there… but so are the lies!

-We have no control that answers are actually factually accurate.
-GPT-3 makes up things based upon what it has read.
-GPT-3 has exactly the same biases as the data it has been trained on.
+We have no control over whether answers are factually accurate.
+GPT-3 makes up things based on what it has read.
+GPT-3 has the same biases as the data it has been trained on.

-The GPT-3 developers have tried to filter for unwanted content, but the internet contains a lot of information and a lot of it might be said to have biases or plain untruths.
-Another aspect is that if we scale language models they can memorize more and more.
+The GPT-3 developers have tried to filter unwanted content, but the internet contains a lot of information, and a lot of it might be said to have biases or plain untruths.
+Another aspect is that if we scale language models, they can memorize more and more.
 They risk becoming stochastic parrots generating a distorted version of the original content they were trained on.
-Hopefully this criticism can lead to a community-driven effort to curate what data should be included when we train publicly shared language models, as well as methods for systematic testing for a range of biases that most can agree should not be there.
+Hopefully, this criticism can lead to a community-driven effort to curate what data should be included when we train publicly shared language models and methods for systematic testing for a range of biases that most can agree should not be there.

-Two brand-new extensions of our current favorite work-horse, the transformer — the switch transformer and the feedback transformer — aim to do that by either making the model larger or giving it the ability to internally process the data for more steps.
+Two new extensions of our current favorite work-horse, the transformer — the switch transformer and the feedback transformer — aim to make the model larger or give it the ability to internally process the data for more steps.

-The switch transformer from Google Brain Research describes a 1-trillion parameter model that routes different data to different sub-components of the model.
-This allows for using a much larger model without the need for more computation.
+The switch transformer from Google Brain Research describes a 1-trillion parameter model that routes different data to different model sub-components.
+This allows for a much larger model without requiring more computation.

-The feedback transformer from Facebook AI rewires the transformer so that at each step in the computation the model has access to high level, that is more abstract, representations from the previous step.
+The feedback transformer from Facebook AI rewires the transformer so that the model has access to high-level, more abstract representations from the previous step at each step in the computation.
 This makes the model somewhat slower, but this can be compensated by the fact that the new formulation performs better with smaller models.
 Combined, such approaches can take natural language models to the next level.

-Still GPT-3 can have many uses as exemplified here and OpenAI has committed to make it available soon.
-At raffle, we could integrate the GPT-3 API to help generate training data.
-We still need human gatekeepers to validate the data, but we can outsource some of the creativity of capturing human variability to the AI.
+Still, GPT-3 can have many uses, as exemplified here, and OpenAI has committed to making it available soon.
+At Raffle, we could integrate the GPT-3 API to help generate training data.
+We still need human gatekeepers to validate the data, but we can outsource some creativity in capturing human variability to the AI.